smikitky/node-multi-integer-range/README.md

 Pass it to the constructor to create a MultiRange object, or pass nothing to create an empty MultiRange object.
+A shorthand constructor function `multirange()` is also available, which you can use according to your preference.

 ```ts
 type Initializer =